|

 female in the woods?"

-on the basis they'd be more likely to 'attract' the wild primates they
+on the basis they'd be more likely to 'attract' wild non-human primates they

-Fewer people have had more impact on the study of human origins than Anthropologist Dr. Louis Leakey, Ph,D. who chose women to conduct the field research
+Fewer people have had more impact on the study of primate origins in his time than Anthropologist Dr. Lou Leakey, PhD., who continually selected attractive women to conduct field research

-because he believed they made better observers than men, were more perceptive,
+because he believed they made better observers than men; women who were more perceptive,

-more patient, had a better eye for detail, and did not excite male primates'
+more patient, had a better eye for detail, were less fearful than men and did not excite aggressive tendencies in male primates.

 Dr. W. Henner Fahrenbach,

-the latter point with regard to Sasquatch some time ago as follows:
+the latter point with regard to women and the Sasquatch some time ago as follows:

 interviews I gathered the marginal impression that a sasquatch of either